 The treatment is very painless, however, the patient may feel a slight senseation of heat.
 Moreover all nails are treated, as well as the surrounding skin and in-between the toes.
 This will get rid of any lurking ‘sub-clinical’ infection (an infection which has not yet developed any clinically recognized signs) which could cause reinfection.

 1-3 sessions are required, with 1 or 2 weeks in between each session.

 After the treatment, you must follow certain steps to avoid reinfection:

 Apply an anti-fungal treatment twice a day for two weeks to the skin and the sides of the feet; after two weeks, you must apply the cream once a day for a further two months.

 In the evening, spray the inside of your shoes with an anti-fungal spray.

 Avoid walking barefoot in public spaces ( e.g. swimming pools, sports halls and in the sauna ).

 Disinfect your nail care kit (scissors, clippers etc.)

 Change your shoes regularly.

-There is no down time, and it is possible to wear shoes straight away.
-Skin around the treated area will be red and slightly puffy for 24 hours.
+Following the treatment there is no down time, and it is possible for the patient to wear shoes straight away.
+Skin around the treated area will be red and slightly puffy for 24 hours after the treatment.